Running a Client

 .

-For example, to know how to create a new user, you can run mito client create user --help
+For example, to know how to create a new user, you can run mito client admin users create --help

 :